EneaDim/flexsoc/README.md

     - Testbench generation.
     - Linting the design.
     - Simulation of the testbench.
-2. Run `make help` to see the guide for the steps of digital IP development and SoC integration.
+2. Run `make help` to see the guide for the steps of digital IP development.
-3. Run `make help_ip` to see only the guide for the steps of digital IP development.
-4. Run `make help_soc` to see only the guide for the steps of SoC integration.
+3. Run `make help_soc` to see the guide for the steps of SoC integration.
-5. Run `make help_doc` to see the guide for generating the documentation.
+4. Run `make help_doc` to see the guide for generating the documentation.
-6. Run `make help_fsm` to see the guide for generating FSMs.
+5. Run `make help_fsm` to see the guide for generating simple FSMs from text specification.

 ---